Europe

 Iceland might be cold year-long, but it sure gets warm when you realize that salaries here are among the highest in Europe.
-I’m going to share the updated numbers with you in today’s article – so let’s get it started.
+But before you start packing your bags, you need to understand exactly how the paycheck works here, because high numbers on paper don’t always equal a high disposable income.

 The short answer

-If you don’t want to read all the details, although these are important too, here’s what to expect from the salaries in the country this year:
+If you don’t want to read all the details, although these are significant for your wallet, here is the snapshot of salaries in the country for 2026:

 Iceland’s minimum NET salary in 2025 is around 1,750 Euros per month, while the average NET salary a person brings home monthly is around 3,700 Euros.